openstack-archive/fuel-main/docs/user/networks.rst

 Configuring the network
 -----------------------

 Once you choose a networking mode (FlatDHCP/Vlan), you must configure equipment accordingly.
 The diagram below shows an example configuration.

 .. image:: _static/flat.png

-FuelWeb operates with following logical networks by default:
+FuelWeb operates with following logical networks:

 * **FuelWeb** network is used for internal FuelWeb communications only and PXE booting (untagged on the scheme);
 * **Public** network is used to get access from virtual machines to outside, Internet or office network (vlan 101 on the scheme);